 - Expert advice to incorporate the latest science into your practice

-Thrombosis and Thromboembolism has provided practical and timely education about innovations in this field since 1987.
+This program has provided practical and timely education about innovations in this field since 1987.
 First-time and returning attendees consistently report that the knowledge they acquire from this update changes their practice and drives better outcomes for patients.

-- Parenteral and oral anticoagulants
+- DVT/PE diagnosis, testing, parenteral and oral anticoagulants

 - Atherothrombosis: etiology, pathophysiology, therapy

-- Hypercoagulability: testing and management
+- Infertility and hypercoagulability: testing and management

 - Dual antiplatelet therapy: dose, duration, reversibility